Board Member Duties

 2. Perform all duties as assigned by the President or Board.

-3. The Past President will organize the annual conference(s).
+3. The Past President will organize the annual or mini-conference(s).
 Conferences will alternate between mini-conferences and multi-day conferences.

 The Secretary shall: